l6b7z/dwm/README.md

 https://github.com/UtkarshVerma/dwmblocks-async

-this implementation of status bar allows for signaling rather than refreshing vertain "icons" (strings) x seconds and it also adds clickability to them
+this implementation of status bar allows for signaling rather than refreshing certain status bar "icons" (strings) x seconds and it also adds clickability to them

 see my statusbar folder in scripts repo